American novelist Sinclair Lewis once said:

 When SHTF in the dead of winter or if you find yourself lost in the wilderness, will you be able to survive?
-Here are a few things to remember to get you through this frigid season.
+Here are a few winter survival tips to remember to get you through this frigid season:

 Clothing is your first level of protection in this harsh weather, so make sure you’ve got proper layers on.

-Animal hide and seal skin have been used by people who live in arctic climates to fend off the cold, so take it from them to keep warm if you’re in the same terrain.
+People who live in arctic climates have used animal hide and sealskin to fend off the cold, so take it from them to keep warm if you’re in the same terrain.
 Prevent heat from escaping your head by wearing hats and scarves.

-You gotta keep in mind that not all tents are suitable for the winter, so pick a one that can withstand the biting cold.
+You gotta keep in mind that not all tents are suitable for winter survival, so pick one that can withstand the biting cold.

-Another great addition to your winter tent is a space blanket.
-Also known as an emergency or mylar blanket, this item helps reflect heat back to the body.
+Another great addition to your tent is a space blanket.
+Also known as an emergency or mylar blanket, this winter survival essential helps reflect heat to the body.
 It’s also lightweight and widely available, so you can bring one or two in your backpack.
-Tarps also do a good job of keeping rain out of your camp.
+Tarps also do a good job of keeping the rain out of your camp.

-On the off chance that you find yourself without a tent, space blanket or tarp, there are various emergency shelters that you can build using natural materials like poles, branches, foliage and some cordage.
+On the off chance you find yourself without a tent, space blanket, or tarp, there are various emergency shelters that you can build using natural materials like poles, branches, foliage, and some cordage.
 One of the most common types of shelter is the wikiup.
 Here’s a neat video of how to make one.